background

 • A higher DSCR implies less credit risk, while a lower DSCR suggests more credit risk.

-• The minimum DSCR requirement set by most commercial lenders is around 1.25x.
+• The minimum DSCR requirement set by most commercial lenders is 1.25x.

 The debt service coverage ratio (DSCR) measures the credit risk and debt capacity of a commercial property by comparing its income potential to its annual debt service requirements.